In troubled times: Independence Day in a land of confusion

 “The ordinary flow of daily life — all of that has been disrupted.
 Every day looks more similar than it did before,” says Jennifer Talarico, a psychology professor at Lafayette College in Pennsylvania who researches the role of emotion in how people remember events.

-The weirdness, she suspects, also reflects the new ways we have to share and amplify things at lightning speed: Could more sources of information be intensifying things?
+The weirdness, she suspects, also reflects the new ways we possess to share and amplify things at lightning speed: Could more sources of information — social media — be intensifying things?
 Could we be feeling more because we’re stuck inside with our screens for company?

+Wherever it’s coming from, there’s lots of it to think about.
+Eruptions that would have claimed days of oxygen a few years back are now just part of the background noise.

+Like the notion that the nationwide Black Lives Matter movement would be riffed off, in Texas, by an anti-closure protest by tavern owners with signs saying that “bar lives matter.”
+Like the made-for-TV image of a Missouri husband and wife (he in a tucked-in pink polo shirt) brandishing weapons at protesters in their gated community — and setting off a brief, meme-filled national debate.

 There are those who say: Put it aside for the day and just celebrate what the country means — American ideals of equality.
 But an increasing number of voices are insisting that the discussion has been put aside for far too long.